 Jobs and prior professional experience that you should list on your executive assistant resume would include:

 These positions show that you have the prior administrative experience to do well on the job.
 And can help to target your professional resume for any administrative role that your potential employer may be hiring for.
 Including any administrative executive team experience can certainly help your recruiter in making a hiring decision, as well.
 Take a glance back at your work history and find any experience that may have included interaction or administrative assistance with a senior executive.

 Executive Assistant Resume Example (Text Version)

-Below is a sample resume for an Executive Assistant position.
+Below is an administrative assistant resume sample for the administrative assistant position.
 In this example, this would be for a worker who has more experience to their name.
 Having the ability to speak to prior Executive Assistant positions.

 Executive Assistant Resume Example (PDF)

 What role is this resume sample good for?

 An administrative assistant resume, executive administrative assistant resume, and any other executive assistant job or executive assistant position.
 There are many titles for this type of role.
 And depending on the company, you may need to decipher whether or not the role you're applying for aligns with your previous administrative experience.

 What makes the perfect resume?

 A powerful resume is one that uses career accomplishments to display your professional abilities rather than speaking to what skills you have.
 This is going to be more useful during the job interview and helps your hiring manager comprehend what you can bring to the company in terms of your experience.
 Use the sample resume provided in order to see how speaking to your career accomplishments works.